amalaj7/AmazonProductReviews/README.md

 # AmazonProductReviews

-_Using BeautifulSoup to scrap the ProductReviews_
+_Using BeautifulSoup to scrap the ProductReviews in Amazon_